DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ABN/IRD-number-validation.md

 ## Setup legal entity
 1. Go to **Organization administration > Organizations > Legal entities** and select the applicable legal entity.
-2. Use the setup available under **ABN Validation** FastTab to enable IRD number validation by allocating the applicable New Zealand country in field **Country/region**.
+2. Use the setup available under **Validation** FastTab, heading **New Zealand validation** to enable IRD number validation by allocating the applicable New Zealand country in field **Country/region**.

 ## Processing
 See [link](../../Processing/ABN/IRD-number-validation.md) for details on processing.